ThreePointSquare/DynamoPrimer/12_Best-Practice/12-2_Graph-Strategies.md

 It is highly likely that someone else will be opening your program at some point, even if you are working independently.
 They should be able to quickly understand what the program needs and produces from its inputs and outputs.
 This is especially important when developing a Custom Node to be shared with the Dynamo community and used in someone else’s program.
 These practices lead to robust, reusable programs and nodes.

-**Manage the I/O:**
+#### **Manage the I/O**

-* Minimize inputs and outputs as much as possible
+* To ensure legibility and scalability, you should try and** minimize inputs and outputs as much as possible**
-* Determine which inputs and outputs will go into scripts
-* Keep inputs generic
+* You should try to **strategize how you are going to build the logic by first creating a rough outline** of how the logic could work before you even add a single node to the canvas.
+As you develop the rough outline, you should keep track of which inputs and outputs will go into scripts

-**Use Presets to embed input values:**
+#### **Use Presets to embed input values**

-* If there are particular forms or conditions that you want embedded in the file
+* If there are **particular options or conditions that you want embedded in the graph**, you should use Presets for quick access
-* To avoid adjusting the sliders in a program with long run times
+* You can also use Presets to **reduce complexity by caching specific slider values** in a graph with long run times

 > For how to use Presets, refer to [Managing Your Data with Presets](http://dynamoprimer.com/en/03_Anatomy-of-a-Dynamo-Definition/3-5_presets.html).

-**Contain programs with Custom Nodes:**
+#### **Contain programs with Custom Nodes**

-* If your program can be collected into a single container
+* You should use a Custom Node if your **program can be collected into a single container**
-* If a portion of a program will be reused often in other programs
+* You should use a a Custom Node **when a portion of the graph will be reused often** in other programs
-* If you want to share a functionality with the Dynamo Community
+* You should use a Custom Node if you want to s**hare a functionality with the Dynamo Community**

 ![customnode](images/12-2/customnode.png)